Tina4Documentation

 Install the tina4 CLI with one command, then run tina4 setup to scaffold your first project.

-Highlights since v3.12.3 - the v3.13 line unified the cache backend (memory, file, redis, valkey, memcached, mongodb, database), gave queues a full lifecycle (priority pop, retry backoff, automatic dead-lettering), added a request-scoped query cache, shipped live dev tooling over WebSocket and the /__dev/mcp endpoint, hardened the ORM and database layer to fail loud, and ran a broad security pass.
+Highlights since v3.12.3 - the v3.13 line unified the cache backend (memory, file, redis, valkey, memcached, mongodb, database), gave queues a full lifecycle (priority pop, retry backoff, automatic dead-lettering), added a request-scoped query cache, shipped live dev tooling over WebSocket and a Streamable HTTP /__dev/mcp endpoint, hardened the ORM and database layer to fail loud, and ran a broad security pass.
 See the full release notes for every version.

 Pick a language.
 Each book stands on its own: you can read Python cover-to-cover, then pick up the PHP book later and recognise every pattern.